-- 5.4.1 A casual employee is an employee engaged and paid as such provided that the employee is employed for less than 18 hours per week or the engagement is less than two college terms or if the ordinary hours to be worked are to vary from week to week irrespective of the span of hours or the period of engagement. - 5.4.2 A casual employee will be paid per hour worked one thirty-eighth of the weekly rate prescribed at Appendix 1, Schedule 1.1 of this Enterprise Agreement (or successor) for the work performed plus a casual loading of: - 22% from the first full pay period commencing on or after 1 January 2012; - 23% from the first full pay period commencing on or after 1 July 2012; - 24% from the first full pay period commencing on or after 1 January 2013; and - 25% from the first full pay period commencing on or after 1 January 2014 - to compensate for the lack of sick and annual leave entitlements and payment of public holidays not worked.
+- 5.4.1 A casual employee is an employee engaged and paid as such provided that the employee is employed for less than 18 hours per week or the engagement is less than two college terms or if the ordinary hours to be worked are to vary from week to week irrespective of the span of hours or the period of engagement. - 5.4.2 A casual employee will be paid per hour worked one thirty-eighth of the weekly rate prescribed at Appendix 2, Schedule 2.1 of this Enterprise Agreement (or successor) for the work performed plus a casual loading of: - 25% to compensate for the lack of sick and annual leave entitlements and payment of public holidays not worked.